Enter the portable bidet – also known as bidet bottle or travel bidet.

 More Portable Bidet Models

-If you want to check out more available models – both battery and hand squeezable models – than the 3 discussed in this post, play around with the tool below.
-Click on any of the filters below to narrow down your search.
-You can click on any product image to see more details including the lowest prices I could find online.
+If you want to check out more available portable bidets – both battery and hand squeezable models – click on any of the filters below to narrow down your search.